Tim Jones (RAF officer)

-Air Marshal Timothy Telfer Jones, is a senior officer in the Royal Air Force, currently serving as Deputy Chief of the Defence Staff (Force Developement).
+Air Marshal Timothy Telfer Jones, is a senior officer in the Royal Air Force, currently serving as Deputy Chief of the Defence Staff (Force Development).

 Early life and education

 Jones was born in Scotland.
 He attended Inverkeithing High School before graduating from the University of Edinburgh.

 RAF career

 Jones joined the Royal Air Force on 8 October 1995.
 He qualified as a pilot and saw active service flying Hercules C-130 aircraft during the Iraq War and War in Afghanistan.
-He became station commander at RAF Brize Norton in 2016, and, after attending the Royal College of Defence Studies, Component Commander in the middle east in 2018 and head of air resources and plans at RAF Air Command in 2020.
+He became station commander at RAF Brize Norton in 2016, and, after attending the Royal College of Defence Studies, Component Commander in the Middle East in 2018 and head of air resources and plans at RAF Air Command in 2020.

 He went on to become Assistant Chief of the Air Staff in 2023, and Assistant Chief of the Defence Staff (Capability & Force Design) in June 2024.
 He was promoted to air marshal on 1 September 2025, on appointment as Deputy Chief of the Defence Staff, Force Development.

 Jones was appointed a Commander of the Order of the British Empire in the 2019 New Year Honours.